micbay/RaceTimerAndController/README.md

 To play a melody, we need to play a series of tones corresponding to the appropriate musical notes.
 Presented here are two common methods of coding and playing non-blocking audio melodies on the Arduino.

 ## **Method 1: `Notes[]` & `Lengths[]` Arrays ( `pitches.h` )**
-This is probably the most commonly used approach, as it is the most direct way to use `tone()` to play a melody.
-It is also the most versatile because there are no limits to the values used.

 In this approach we will represent the musical notes that make up a melody, using two arrays, one array to hold the note frequencies, `Notes[]`, and one to hold the note lengths, `Lengths[]`, which will be used to determine each note's tone duration.

 > ***Music Theory***